 Battery degradation

-The gradual capacity loss of an EV battery over time and use; usually a few percent per year, non-linear.
+The gradual capacity loss of an EV battery over time and use; usually a few percent per year, faster in the first year then slowing down.

-Battery degradation is the gradual decline of the usable capacity of a drive battery through ageing (calendar degradation) and use (cyclic degradation).
+Battery degradation is the gradual decline of the usable capacity of a drive battery through ageing (calendar degradation — the battery ages even when barely used) and use (cyclic degradation — each charge cycle wears the battery slightly).
 The visible result is a slowly shrinking range.
 The course is non-linear: often a somewhat faster drop in the first year, then a flatter line.

 Fleet data and owner reports point roughly to a few percent capacity loss per year under normal use, with a large spread.
 A lot of fast charging, routinely charging to 100 percent, standing full or empty for long periods and high temperatures speed it up; moderate charging behaviour slows it.
 Figures are indicative and depend on chemistry, thermal management and use; for newer battery types the data series is short.